usnistgov/DataPipelineTestArchitecture/README.md

   - You have Kafka 2.5.0 downloaded (see #1) and it's unzipped to your home directory, e.g. `/home/tim/`
   - Same for the DataPipelineTestArchitecture
   - If you have a different version or it's stored in a different directory, hopefully you can adapt the commands below
+  - The biggest issue that you'll most likely encounter is executing the commands in the wrong directory

 ## 1) Download Apache Kafka and this repository
 - https://kafka.apache.org/quickstart#quickstart_download